 Born in Albania and now living in Italy, Adrian is an artist whose work has been exhibited internationally including at the Venice Biennale.
 His commission will engage with the neighbourhood of Victoria Square, leading to a public installation/intervention in the Square itself in Autumn 2021.
 It will form part of VSP’s ongoing enquiry: Who Is The Contemporary Athenian? with an associated residency programme for emerging artists.

 Kayo’s first full-length collection, Kumukanda, was published in June 2017 and went on to win the Dylan Thomas Prize and a Somerset Maugham Award.
 His new collection, A Blood Condition, was published this year.
-He will be curating a programme of poetry, spoken word and Hip Hop, as well as hosting and performing in locations across Yorkshire as part of the Platforma 6 festival produced by Counterpoints Arts.
+He will be working with a group of writers to curate a programme of poetry and spoken word workshops and performances n locations across Yorkshire as part of the Platforma 6 festival produced by Counterpoints Arts.